A look at some of the hardest hit sectors in the S&P 500

 Manufacturers are also taking a hit as businesses pull back on orders for goods due to the impact of the spreading coronavirus.
 Companies like Ingersoll Rand, which makes a wide range of industrial products including many used by the oil and gas industry, has seen its shares lose a third of their value in the past 30 days.
 Major manufactures like Caterpillar and Deere and just beginning to stabilize from a trade war between the world's two largest economies, China and the United States.
 Caterpillar on Thursday reported broad declines in retail sales for the three-month rolling period ending in February, with worldwide sales slumping 11% following a 7% decline from January.

 The broad sector that covers everything from the sale of a Big Mac, a Barbie doll, Gap jeans or a Disneyland vacation — is taking a beating as people cancel trips, avoid the mall or shut in.
 Airlines and cruise ships have been the most notable losers amid government travel bans, infections on cruise ships and a sudden aversion to boarding a commercial aircraft.
 Shares in airlines are down more than 40% in the past month and cruise ships stocks, which are grouped with resorts and hotels, are down about 50%.
 Princess Cruises, which had one of its ships quarantined off the coast of Japan last month, said Thursday that it would suspend global operations through early May.
 Starbucks stores in the U.S. and Canada may become drive-thru only while others could limit the number of people allowed inside, the company said Thursday.
 Shares in the coffee chain plunged 7% Thursday to a 52-week low and are down almost 30% in the past month.
 And more bad news for anyone thinking they would self-quarantine on the couch and watch their favorite team: the NHL is following the NBA’s lead and suspending its season amid the coronavirus outbreak.
-Many expect the same from Major League Baseball, which is making an announcement later in Thursday.
+Major League Baseball is delaying the start of its season by at least two weeks.
+And the NCAA canceled the men's and women's Division I basketball tournaments.

 Technology companies have not been immune to the Wall Street coronavirus sell-off during the past 30 days.
 China manufactures a wide range of parts for U.S. tech companies, and when the country shut down most of its factories last month, it disrupted the supply chain and left companies without products to ship.
 Additionally, companies from every sector are likely trimming non-essential spending until the pandemic passes.
 That means fewer tech upgrades or overhauls, and individuals may pull back on spending as well for everything from iPhones to Xboxes.
 Alphabet, which owns Google, has lost about one-quarter of its value in the past month.
 Chipmaker Dell has seen its stock fall about 37% during the same stretch.